klaubert/waf-fle/README.md

 SUMMARY:
 ---------
-WAF-FLE is a Console for the ModSecurity, it allow the ModSecurity admin to view, filter and analyze events created by ModSecurity (sent using mlogc or mlog2waffle), using the graphical dashboard to drill-down event and look quickly the most relevant events.
+WAF-FLE is a OpenSource ModSecurity Console, allows modsecurity admin to store, view and search events sent by sensors using a graphical dashboard to drill-down and find quickly the most relevant events.
+It is designed to be fast and flexible, while keeping a powerful and easy to use filter, with almost all fields clickable to use on filter.

+Features
+ * Central event console
+ * Support Modsecurity in “traditional” and “Anomaly Scoring”
+ * Brings mlog2waffle as a replacement to mlogc
+ * Receive events using mlog2waffle or mlogc
+  * mlog2waffle: in real-time, following log tail, or batch scheduled in crontab
+  * mlogc: in real-time, piped with ModSecurity log, in batch scheduled in crontab
+ * No sensor limit
+ * Drill down of events with filter
+ * Dashboard with recent events information
+ * Almost every event data and charts are “clickable” deepening the drill down filter
+ * Inverted filter (to filter for “all but this item”)
+ * Filter for network (in CIDR format, x.x.x.x/22)
+ * Original format (Raw) to event download
+ * Use Mysql as database
+ * Wizard to help configure log feed between ModSecurity sensors and WAF-FLE
+ * Open Source released under GPL v2